-The owners of the Pilgrim Nuclear Power Station in Plymouth have announced that they will close the plant by June 2019 because it's becoming too expensive to run.
+BOSTON (AP) — The owners of the beleaguered Pilgrim Nuclear Power Station in Plymouth announced Tuesday that they will close the plant by June 2019 because it's becoming too expensive to run.

-The decision by New Orleans-based Entergy Corp. comes about a month after federal inspectors downgraded the plant's safety rating to the lowest level and said they would increase oversight of the plant in the wake of a shutdown during a winter storm.
-Owners maintained that the plant remained safe although it needed millions of dollars in safety improvements.
+The decision by New Orleans-based Entergy Corp. comes about a month after federal inspectors downgraded the plant's safety rating to the lowest level and said they would increase oversight in the wake of a shutdown during a winter storm.
+Owners maintained that the plant remained safe although it needed millions of dollars in upgrades.

-The timing of the shutdown depends on several factors, including further discussion with ISO-New England, the operators of the regions's power grid.
+The timing of the shutdown depends on several factors, including further discussion with ISO-New England, the operator of the region's power grid, Entergy said.

 Entergy Chairman and Chief Executive Officer Leo Denault said the decision to close Pilgrim was "incredibly difficult."

 Management cited several reasons for the decision, including low current and forecast low wholesale energy prices that are expected to lead to annual losses of more than $40 million in revenue for Pilgrim.

 "When we look at energy policies in Massachusetts we see a proposed clean energy standard that excludesnuclear, a preference for Canadian hydro power and the subsidization of gas pipeline capacity through electric ratepayers, and put that all together ... and it became clear to us that we needed to make the decision to retire Pilgrim," Mohl said.

 The plant will remain under enhanced oversight by the federal Nuclear Regulatory Commission throughout the process, and Entergy expects to spend $45 million to $60 million at the plant during that time, he said.

 After shutting down, Pilgrim will transition to decommissioning.
 The Pilgrim nuclear decommissioning trust had a balance of about $870 million as of Sept.
 30, Entergy said.